vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 ## photoSwipe <Badge text="enabled by default" />

-Controls `vuepress-plugin-photo-swipe` which provides picture browsing feature.
+Controls `@vuepress/plugin-photo-swipe` which provides picture browsing feature.

 No extra config is required by default.
 Se it to `false` if you don't need it.

-Check <ProjectLink name="photo-swipe" path="/config.html">photo-swipe plugin docs</ProjectLink> for available plugin options.
+Check [photo-swipe plugin docs][photo-swipe-config] for available plugin options.

 ## readingTime <Badge text="enabled by default" />